-Debtor notification is required for the pledge to be effective.
+Debtor notification is required for the pledge to be perfected and effective against the debtors.
 Debtor acknowledgment is recommended in most cases.

 As an alternative to a pledge over receivables, it is possible to assign receivables by way of security (cessão de créditos com escopo de garantia).
 An assignment of receivables would be valid and effective between the assignee and the assignor upon execution of the agreement but would only be effective towards the debtor upon notification.